bloomen/libunittest/README.txt

 If INSTALLDIR is not given then libunittest will be installed in a
 standard system location (/usr/local) requiring root privileges.

+Please check out the examples shipped with this library.

 To build and run the tests, do:

 make -C test
 make -C test run

-To build the documentation, do:
+To build the doxygen documentation, do:

-make -C doc
+make -C doc/doxygen

 To invoke a complete library check, do:

 make check

-Please also check out the examples shipped with this library.
+To build a debian package, do:

+make deb

 libunittest is being developed by Christian Blume.
 Contact Christian at chr.blume@gmail.com for any questions or comments.